 Combined length (vehicle with boat on trailer) forty-eight feet,

 Combined weight of boat and trailer no greater than 7000 pounds

 **Launch permits are available online at www.torchlaketownship.org.

+*** Fee schedule may be updated on an annual basis pursuant with Torch Lake Township Board approval.
+Updated fees will be posted at the boat launch/Day Park bulletin board and on the Torch Lake Township’s website.

 Appendix B